freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/02-javascript-algorithms-and-data-structures/basic-javascript/write-reusable-javascript-with-functions.md

 # --description--

-In JavaScript, possiamo dividere il nostro codice in parti riutilizzabili chiamate <dfn>funzioni</dfn>.
+In JavaScript, we can divide up our code into reusable parts called <dfn>functions</dfn>.

 Ecco un esempio di funzione: